KonferCA/SPUR-Onboard/.github/ISSUE_TEMPLATE/06-ui-feature.md

 ---
 name: UI Feature
-about: An addition to the Figma UI design file.
+about: An addition or change to the Figma UI design file.
 title: "[UI Feat] Describe what to add here"
 labels: design, enhancement
 assignees: ''